What seems like a disease could in fact be one of many health issues resulting from low vitamin B12 levels. Yes, Really.

 Without healthy B12 levels it may seem as if you have a disease.

 How does low vitamin B12 affect nerves?

-Low vitamin B12 can cause burning pain in peripheral nerves like those in your thighs, numbness due to impaired nerves in your feet, blurry vision by way of less-than-healthy optic nerves, loss of balance or inability to find the right word because your cerebellum is starved for B12, and so forth.
+Low vitamin B12 can cause burning pain in peripheral nerves like those in your thighs, numbness due to impaired nerves in your feet and hands, blurry vision by way of less-than-healthy optic nerves, loss of balance, inability to find the right word because your cerebellum is starved for B12, and so forth.

 This clever, interactive map of nerves in the human body gives medical names to the main nerves.

 Keeping your B12 level high enough for your nerves to be healthy and happy is somewhat tricky.
 That’s because a “normal” vitamin B12 level is often defined in terms of what’s too low for red blood cells to divide properly.

 The thing is, red blood cells are happy right down to a B12 level of 200.
 Nerve cells, on the other hand, have problems like memory loss at levels of 500-550.